DLR-AMR/.github/profile/README.md

 ## Welcome to DLR-AMR

-This github organization collect code projects related to adaptive mesh refinement.
+This github organization collects code projects related to adaptive mesh refinement.
 It is managed by the DLR group "scalable adaptive mesh refinement" of the Institute for Software Technology.

 # Highlighted projects